 - Driving time: 3.5 h

-But not all about the Wild West is charming.
-Laramie’s Territorial Prison from 1872 is a former prison that used to house many feared and desperate Wild West villains.
-Most notably outlaw Butch Cassidy was once held at Wyoming Territorial Prison in Laramie.
-Nowadays touring the grounds at the former prison site is a great way to learn more about Wyoming’s history on the Denver to Grand Tetons and Yellowstone road trip.
+The 1872 Laramie’s Territorial Prison used to accommodate feared and desperate Wild West villains.
+Most notably, the outlaw Butch Cassidy was held here.
+Tour the grounds of the former prison site to learn more about the darker side of Wyoming’s history and the Wild West — an eye-opening final stop on the Denver to Yellowstone road trip.

 - Driving time: 2.5 h